Keemtaker/academia-jobs/README.md

-This rails app is an academic job website.
+This rails app is an academic job website